kasp470f/pkmn-champions-vp-calculator/README.md

 # Pokemon Champions VP Calculator

-Small React app for estimating VP cost from a Pokemon Showdown export.
+Estimating VP cost from a Pokemon Showdown export.

 The app parses a pasted set, derives its calculated stats, and breaks the result into move, nature, ability, and per-stat VP costs.
 The results panel also lets you mark pieces as already owned so you can see the remaining VP total.